 The owl is a popular Halloween symbol.
 In medieval times, owls were believed to be witches and to hear an owl’s call meant someone was about to die.

-Black cats are another symbol of the spooky side of Halloween and seen as the familiars of witches… So, if a black cat crosses your path, you’ll be cursed with bad luck.
+Black cats are another symbol of the spooky side of Halloween and seen as the familiars of witches… So, if a black cat crosses your path, you’ll be cursed with bad luck – according some beliefs!
+In others, black cats are considered highly lucky.

 An old legend goes that if you see a spider on Halloween night, it means a loved one is watching over.

 The world record for the heaviest pumpkin is held by Mathias Willemijns from Belgium – the pumpkin weighed 2,624.6 pounds.
-While in terms of the ‘fastest pumpkin carved’ was by Stephen Clarke from the USA who recorded a speed of 16.47 seconds.
+While the record in terms of the ‘fastest pumpkin carved’ was claimed by Stephen Clarke from the USA who recorded a speed of 16.47 seconds.

 According to a story from the late 1800s, if a young woman stared into a mirror in a dark room on Halloween, she would see the face of her future spouse.